Accessing our research

 The choice of which journal to publish research results in is a decision for the individual researcher.
 When assessing research quality the Crick considers that it is the quality of the research, and not where an author has published, that is of paramount importance.

-A key pillar of our founders’ funding is that we make all of our research freely accessible.
+A key pillar of our founders' funding is that we make all of our research freely available.

-- Signing the Hague Declaration on Knowledge Discovery in the Digital Age, to help remove barriers to content mining.
+• We signed the Hague Declaration on Knowledge Discovery in the Digital Age to help remove barriers to content mining.

-- Signing the Declaration on Research Assessment (DORA), to help improve the ways in which the outputs of scholarly research are evaluated.
+• We signed the Declaration on Research Assessment (DORA) to help improve how the outputs of scholarly research are evaluated.